Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Methodology

 \section{Methodology}

 As illustrated in \Cref{alg:method}, our approach proceeds in two stages.
-First, we reconstruct a smooth substitute confounder from the joint distribution of local and neighbor treatments, using a conditional variational autoencoder (CVAE) that leverages interference as a multi-cause signal.
+First, we reconstruct a smooth substitute confounder from the joint distribution of local and neighbor treatments, using a conditional variational autoencoder (C-VAE) that leverages interference as a multi-cause signal.
 Second, we feed the reconstructed confounder into a flexible potential outcome module for outcome modeling and effect estimation.
-This separation follows standard practice in deconfounding to prevent mediators from being inadvertently learned into the substitute confounder.
+This separation follows standard practice in deconfounding to prevent mediators from being inadvertently learned into the substitute confounder, which would break the identifiability of the treatment effects.

-\textbf{Stage \circledbig{1}: Confounder reconstruction.} We model the assignment of treatments $\{A_s\}_{s \in \gS}$ using an interference-aware CVAE.
+\textbf{Stage \circledbig{1}: Confounder reconstruction.} We model the assignment of treatments $\{A_s\}_{s \in \gS}$ using an interference-aware C-VAE.
 The encoder

 maps the local treatment and neighborhood treatments, together with local and neighborhood covariates $(\rmX_s,\rmX_{\gN_s})$, into a latent embedding $Z_s$ of the unobserved spatial field $U(s)$.
 The decoder